-The question of safe of dietary supplements is always in the news.
+The question of safe dietary supplements is always in the news.
 Consumers (rightly so) want to make sure the supplements they take are safe and effective.

-A recent Council for Responsible Nutrition survey found that that over two-thirds of Americans take dietary supplements every day.
+A recent Council for Responsible Nutrition survey found that over two-thirds of Americans take dietary supplements every day.
 The survey also found that 84% of Americans are confident in the safety, quality, and effectiveness of their dietary supplements.

 In an industry with a controversial past, trust, transparency, and traceability are at the heart of consumer confidence in dietary supplements.

 The question we always get is: are dietary supplements safe?

 The answer may not be as clear-cut as you would think.
 Here’s a little history for context.

 For many years, the dietary supplement industry was the Wild West, with little oversight from regulators.
 In 1994, Congress passed the Dietary Supplement Health and Education Act (DSHEA) which loosely regulated dietary supplements as products that are “intended to supplement the diet.”